Frequently Asked Questions (FAQ)

 See the Coastline Processing section in the manual

-An OSM object is missing in my database
+Why is this OSM object missing in my database?

 There are many reasons why an OSM object might not end up in the database.